queen-raae/galleon-attributes/readme.md

 - `gl-auth-token="session:apiKey"` - Get token from sessionStorage with key "apiKey"
 - `gl-auth-token="query:token"` - Get token from URL query parameter with key "token"
 - `gl-auth-token="authToken"` - Use a global variable named "authToken"
-- `gl-auth-token="ThirdParty.getToken"` - Use a nested path to access global methods like ThirdParty.getToken
+- `gl-auth-token="Outseta.getAccessToken()"` - Use a global function named "getAccessToken" from the "Outseta" SDK

+> **Important**: When `gl-auth-token` is specified but no valid value is found, the request will be skipped.
+This helps prevent failed API requests to protected endpoints.

 #### Multiple Auth Sources